The Lily Pads

 The surface of the Lily Pads uses a sunburst decking pattern, which reinforces the circular form; black stone-set wedges intersect the decking pattern to reinforce the appearance of the Lily Pad.
 While the timber balustrades or ‘reeds’ line up perfectly with each timber decking plank; the face and surface of the timber seating ties in perfectly with the decking.
 This precision use of timber leads to an outcome that is highly considered, beautiful and restrained.

 The Lily Pads have quickly become a special destination within the Gardens, and have created a range of new viewpoints to experience Tasmania’s most loved Garden.
 Beyond providing passive viewing opportunities, the Lily Pads can hold up to 50 people, and have hosted numerous weddings, concerts, charity events, and performances including ‘Shakespeare in the Gardens.’
-It was recently opened by the Early of Wessex, Prince Edward, along with Tasmania’s Governor Kate Warner.
+It was recently opened by the Earl of Wessex, Prince Edward, along with Tasmania’s Governor Kate Warner.